Texas police confirm woman fell to death from roller coaster

-DALLAS The woman who plunged to her death from a 14-story roller coaster Friday at the Six Flags Over Texas amusement park outside Dallas fell from the car she was riding in, local police who are investigating the incident said on Sunday.
+DALLAS, July 21 The woman who died Friday while riding a 14-story roller coaster at the Six Flags Over Texas amusement park outside Dallas fell from the train car she was riding in, local police who are investigating the incident said on Sunday.

-The Dallas Morning News said the victim had been identified by family members as Rosy Esparza, a Dallas resident, but other details were not immediately available.

-Police in Arlington, Texas, located about 20 miles west of Dallas, said there was no evidence that the death of the woman resulted from criminal intent.
+Police in Arlington, Texas, located about 20 miles (32 km) west of Dallas, said there was no evidence that the death of the woman, who has not been identified, resulted from criminal intent.

 "At this point of the investigation, it does not appear that there was any foul play or criminality associated with this tragic incident," Arlington police said in a statement.